George Charles Dyhern: Life

 Dyhern was a brilliant student.
 He studied theology, philosophy and mathematics and he completed his studies with highest distinction.
 In 1740 he married an Italian aristocrat in Prague, with whom he had two sons.
 Through his marriage Dyhern became a landowner in Bohemia.

 As a lieutenant, Dyhern took part in the battle of the Timok Valley in Hungary (today Serbia) in 1737 under the commandment of Count Frederick Augustus Rutowsky, who later become one of Dyhern's closest friends.

 During the War of the Austrian Succession, Dyhern fought as a major in Prague in 1741, as Marshal Maurice de Saxe made his unexpected night attack on the Bohemian capital.
-In 1745 he was a captain and in 1752 a generalmajor and also a general lieutenant of a Saxon regiment in service of the King Louis XV of France, with whom Dyhern was acquainted already since the middle of the 1730s, as he was studying and living in Versailles and Paris.
+In 1745 he was a captain and in 1752 a generalmajor and also a general lieutenant of a Saxon regiment in service of King Louis XV of France, with whom Dyhern was acquainted already since the middle of the 1730s, as he was studying and living in Versailles and Paris.

 As a general, Dyhern commanded the Saxonian army in Austria, France, Poland and Bohemia.
 He also became a war minister under the government of the prime minister Count Heinrich von Brühl and he was regularly corresponding with the Saxon Elector Augustus III, Prussian king Frederick the Great, the French king Louis XV. de Bourbon and others.

 In 1746 Dyhern wrote a book about wars, named Nachricht oder historische Erzählung des Krieges-Handlungen, which was published in German in Hamburg and the same year translated in French and published as such in Cologne.

 In the Battle of Rossbach (1757) Dyhern fought as a commander of Saxon troops along with Prince Charles de Rohan, commander of the French army.
 France and Austria were defeated by Prussia.